realtaraharris/svgui/README.md

 `npm start`

 TODO:
-- [~] finish navigation between App and App2 demos - just need to add tabs or buttons or something
+- [x] finish navigation between App and App2 demos - just need to add tabs or buttons or something
-- [~] need to write a _G_ component that does transforms just like _g_, but syncs them with new event/picking system.
-OR, just a component that passes the string through so that React is clued into the need to recalc updates
 - [] make it possible to drag box _out_ of drag target
-- [] port center resize controller to use draggablerectgood
+- [x] port center resize controller to use draggablerectgood
-- [] text rendering optimization: render line text one line at a time
+- [x] text rendering optimization: render line text one line at a time
 - [] port text component over to new event system
 - [] add support for other shapes in event system
 - [] wrap global key listener behind event system API